- Overview

 Makefile command interface

-The Makefile provides standardized commands for common operations:
+provides standardized commands for common operations.

 make setup |